1. HOME

 Choosing to speak too slowly

 Or by contrast you can proceed so cautiously your passengers want to get out and walk.
-Listening to your speech is pure tedium.
+Listening to your speech is unadulterated tedium.

 Becoming a responsive speaker